paulscherrerinstitute/ecmccfg/hugo/content/manual/troubleshooting/hardware.md

 ### EL5042 configuration

 #### Offset LSB Bit [Bit] (0x80p8:17)

+{{% notice warning %}}
+When using the LSB offset, the same amount of ones ("1") will be shifted in as MSB.
+Therefore the LSB offset should normally not be used.
+{{% /notice %}}

 When using the LSB offset setting, the same amout of bits needs to be subtracted from the ST_BITS or MT_BITS

 Example: 26bit RLS, no LSB offset